kemadev/repository-template/README.md

 - Create a new repository from [repository template](../../../repository-template)
 - Edit [project's repository boostraping config](./config/github-repo/main.go) to fit your project's needs
+- Import the repository into Pulumi by running
 - Run `pulumi up` to create the necessary resources

 ### Project development